6

 14

-According to the IMO’s statistics, the global shipping industry produces over 1 million tons of CO2 emissions every year, accounting for about 2.9% of the CO2 emissions worldwide.
+According to IMO's statistics, shipping accounts for 80% of global trade and emits over 1 billion tons of CO2 into the atmosphere every year, accounting for about 2.9% of the CO2 emissions worldwide.
 The shipping industry plays an important role in reducing global carbon emissions.
-In recent years, the UN Climate Change Conference and EU have called for the control of global warming at 1.5℃, and many international initiatives and organizations have encouraged enterprises to set reduction targets and measures in response to the goal of net zero emissions by 2050.
+In recent years, the UN Climate Change Conference and EU have called for the control of global warming at 1.5°C, and many international initiatives and organizations have encouraged enterprises to set reduction targets and measures in response to the goal of net-zero emissions by 2050.

 company_profile